The Slow WordPress Problem

 The fix: Install a caching plugin:

-- WP Rocket (paid, easiest)
+- WP Rocket (paid, easiest to configure)

 - W3 Total Cache (free, complex)